Albert-Gao/blog/source/_posts/dependency-injection-on-android-with-dagger-android-and-kotlin.md

   - kotlin
 ---

-In previous [blog](http://www.albertgao.xyz/2018/04/17/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes/), we used plain dagger to do the DI on Android, but there is another package from Google named `dagger-android`, and it's tailed for Android.
+In previous [blog](http://www.albertgao.xyz/2018/04/17/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes/), we used plain dagger to do the dependency injection on Android, but there is another package from Google named `dagger-android`, and it's tailed for Android.
 Things get more interesting here.
 Let's see.

 <!--more-->